syncfusion-content/javascript-docs/js/Ribbon/Localization.md

 ## Localization

-All text in Ribbon can be localized using ej.Ribbon.Locale object.
+Set [`locale`](http://help.syncfusion.com/js/api/ejribbon#members:locale) in string and all text in Ribbon can be localized using ej.Ribbon.Locale object.
 Please find the table with list of properties and its value in locale object.

 <table>
 <tr>